The Van Meter/Hite Grants

 At the time, there were no roads crossing the Blue Ridge.
 Travelers on foot had passed through mountain gaps for perhaps 15,000 years, while colonial explorers using horses had crossed the mountains since John Lederer in 1670.
 However, it took two decades after first permanent colonial settlers arrived in the Shenandoah Valley before the old trails were improved enough for wagons to make a reliable crossing over the mountains to the Piedmont.11

-Hite had eliminated any possible competition from the Van Meter brothers for land between Opequon Creek and Shenandoah River by purchasing their rights to 40,000 acres, but the greater threat to his claim came from Lord Fairfax.
-Fairfax had inherited 1/6th of the Northern Neck proprietary grant awarded initially in 1649 by Charles II, and protected by Lord Culpeper until re-confirmation by King William III in 1693.
-Lord Fairfax acquired control over the other 5/6ths by marriage.
+Hite eliminated any possible competition from the Van Meter brothers for land between Opequon Creek and Shenandoah River by purchasing their grant, but the greater threat to his claim came from Thomas, Sixth Lord Fairfax.

-If the headspring of the Potomac River was defined to be Great Falls, and the river upstream defined to be the Cohongarooton, then Fairfax's grant would be limited to the Piedmont and Coastal Plain.
-If the Potomac River's starting point was defined to be the confluence of the Shenandoah and Potomac Rivers, then the colony rather than Lord Fairfax would own the land west of the Shenandoah River.
+If the headspring of the Potomac River was Great Falls and the river upstream of that point was defined to be the Cohongarooton, then the western edge of Fairfax's grant would not include any part of modern Loudoun County.
+His lands would be limited to the eastern Piedmont and the Coastal Plain.
+However, if the Potomac River's starting point was defined to be the confluence of the Shenandoah and Potomac Rivers, Lord Fairfax would own the land west of the Blue Ridge - but west of the Shenandoah River, the colony would own all the land stretching "from sea to sea," at least according to Virginia's 1609 Second Charter.

 the Fairfax Stone marks the headspring of the Potomac River as defined by the Privy Council in 1745, so Hite's land was within the boundaries of the Fairfax Grant